Morocco Fly & Ride – FAQs

 29. I am a vegetarian or have other dietary requirements.
 Is that problem?

-No. Breakfast and lunch are meat-free and vegetable tajines can be as tasty as the meat ones plus the places we stay are used to preparing them.
+No. Breakfast and lunch are meat-free and vegetable tajines can be as tasty as the meat ones, plus the places we stay are used to preparing them.
 However, vegetables often taste like they’ve been cooked in chicken juices and it’s hard to explain this is not vegetarian, so be prepared to adapt or make your needs clear.

 If you’re gluten intolerant you need to take special care to avoid getting ill.
 There is a lot of bread on this tour.
 Bring your own special bread.